-All our properties are well insulated with wood burning stoves so cosy and warm whatever the time of year and we welcome dogs in all our properties.
+All our properties are well insulated with wood burning stoves, so are cosy and warm whatever the time of year, and we welcome dogs in all our properties.

 Our Favourite Spot

 No stay at Little White Alice would be complete without a long slow session in our Wild Spa, fuelled by the wind, sun and wood.
 Light up the wood-fired stove and sweat your dreams in our sauna then chill out in our wood fired hot tub under the stars before cooling down with the ultimate cold bucket shower before repeating it all again.
 Take relaxation a step further and book a spa treatment with our partners My Personal Sanctuary.
 Make use of our Sanctuary Room which has a library of nature and meditation books.
 Sunbathe on the wooden decking overlooking a wildlife pond and spend an afternoon just counting dragonflies and listening to bird song.
 There are activities too for kids who can become nature detectives with pond dipping kits, bird watching charts and even deer tracking guides.

 The local area

 It's wild and rugged up here in one of the highest points in Cornwall.
 There are big wide open skies and wild landscapes to explore.
 There are lots of footpaths running through Little White Alice and a number of walks you might take to explore our Green play area, coppicing woodland, orchards, mossy woods full of ancient trees and moorland where the red deer live.
 You could spend your whole holiday just looking closer at our land.
 Or just drive down our long lane and suddenly there are beaches, gardens, tourists attractions all within a short distance including a water sports centre, the biggest outdoor play area in the South West and a deep tin mine.